Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 +

-NIST guidance since 2017 says do not change passwords on a schedule — only after a known breach.
-Forced rotation produces weaker, predictable passwords.
-With unique passwords per site (via a manager) and 2FA, the modern best practice is "set and forget" until an incident occurs.
+Short answer: only after a known breach.
+NIST 800-63B guidance since 2017 says do not rotate passwords on a schedule.
+Forced rotation produces predictable passwords ("Spring2025!" → "Summer2025!") that are worse than a stable strong password.
+With unique passwords per site (via a manager) and 2FA, the modern best practice is "set and forget" until you see a haveibeenpwned.com alert.

 Is biometric login (FaceID, fingerprint) safer?